DIY Uluru Tour: How to See Ayers Rock Cheaply

 How to do an Uluru Self-Guided Tour if You Don’t Drive?

 It’s a good 20 km from the closest point of accommodation at Yulara and the actual base of Uluru.
-This is a bit too much to do in one day.
+This is a bit too much to try to walk in one day.
 Then, to get to Kata Tjuta (and trust me you’ll want to check the Olgas out) it’s another 58 km.
 It’s not feasible to try and trek the entire distance.

 In case you are wondering, no you can’t just camp out in the desert and trek around as you please.
-The park is closed at night, no one except the people who live there is allowed to stay inside.
+The park is closed at night, and no one except the people who live there is allowed to stay inside.

 This shuttle only runs at certain times throughout the day.
 During the summer off-peak seasons, they do not run for sunrise at Uluru.
 During the peak season, they run for both sunrise and sunset.
 Check their timetables for more information on exact times.
 They can also shuttle you between Uluru and Kata Tjuta for an extra fee.